YorchMcM/kore_sandbox/docs/2definition.md

 Here, $\eta$ is the fluid's magnetic diffusivity, while $\mathbf b$ is again a complex vector with a purely spatial dependance.

 The magnetic boundary conditions are many.
-TODO: Explicarlas.
+TODO: I'm not sure how many there are, and I don't really understand them all...

 In the presence of magnetic fields, the conductive iron will be subject to an electromagnetic force $\mathbf F_{em}$ (the Lorentz force), which should be added to the right hand side of the momentum equation.
 This force is written as: